 - Passports and driving licences will be handed in to the local police station or UK Passport Office / UK Border Force;

-- Payment cards will be shredded;
+- Payment cards will be if possible returned to issuing bank or shredded;

 - All electronic devices phones, tablets, computers, laptops, cameras and satnavs memory sticks including any items potentially containing personal data will either be destroyed or recycled

 All other belongings not containing personal or financial information will be disposed of after three months as follows:

 - Clothing/sunglasses/glasses will be donated to a local charity;